Ordisoftware/Hebrew-Calendar/README.md

 >- Add comments to bookmarks.
 >- Add auto sort bookmarks.
 >- Add auto backup bookmarks.
->- Add import button to the GPS box on the first start.
 >- Improve weekly parashah description box to have access to the tools for the study.
 >- Improve weekly parashah description box to have a screenshot button.
 >- Check and fix weekly parashah generation with soukot.